i-tu/ynanb/README.md

 # ynanb - You Need a Nordea Budget

-This is a simple Python 3 script to make personal accounting a little easier.
+This is a simple Python 3 script to convert exported Nordea transactions to [YNAB CSV format](http://classic.youneedabudget.com/support/article/csv-file-importing).

 Perhaps it will be useful to other clients of Nordea bank.